MySQL PDO Database Class

 This is different from $db->queryRow because it does not require any SQL.
 If you need a single row from a table, use this method.

-$db->selectRow($table, $values = '*', $where = false, $debug = false, $fetch_parameters = PDO::FETCH_OBJ)
+$db->selectRow($from, $values = '*', $where = false, $debug = false, $fetch_parameters = \PDO::FETCH_OBJ)

-The table containing the record to be retrieved |
+$from * String The table with the possible joins containing the record to be retrieved

-An array containing the fields and values like array("id" => 1, "active" => true) or array('id >' => 123, 'first_name IS NOT NULL') .
-This can also be a string containing a where clause without the beginning word WHERE like "id = 1 AND age > 18" . |
+$where String|Array An array containing the fields and values like array("id" => 1, "active" => true) or array('id >' => 123, 'first_name IS NOT NULL').
+This can also be a string containing a where clause without the beginning word WHERE like "id = 1 AND age > 18".

-If set to true , will output results and query information |
+$debug Boolean If set to true, will output results and query information

-is returned.
-Otherwise, the data is returned as an associative array
+If there is an error retrieving the records, false is returned.
+Otherwise, the data is returned as an associative array where the key is the field name.

 // If only one row is needed, use the selectRow method